meltano/sdk/docs/dev_guide.md

     replication_key = None
 ```

+### Dynamic property example

-And here is a similar example except that the Stream dynamically calculates the
+Here is a similar example except that the same properties are calculated dynamically based
-same properties based on provided inputs:
+on user-provided inputs:

 ```python
 class DynamicSampleStream(Stream):